groundf/c03/README.md

   - How to make static library (statically linkable)
   - How to make shared library (dynamically linkable)

-- User Defined Types -- struct & class
+- User Defined Types: structures & classes
   - What is struct
   - What is class
   - What is difference between struct and class